-Also, you will probably want to set up social media profiles in this name.
+Also, you will probably want to set up social media profiles in your blog name.
 Namechk is a useful website that lets you check whether a name is available across lots of different platforms.

-Register all your social media profiles early on, even if you won’t use them right away, to make sure nobody else takes them!
+I recommend that you register all the key social media profiles early on, even if you won’t use them right away, to make sure nobody else takes them!

 You can register your domain name at the same time you sign up for hosting.
 That’s the next step.

 A web host is simply the platform that makes sure your website is online.

 Think of it like renting a little piece of internet to put your website on.